Avnet/rzboard-program-tools/readme.md

 ## Use flash_bootloader.ttl to program Bootloader Images to Flash or eMMC

+RZBoard has two startup modes: **start from QSPI or start from eMMC**.
+If you plan to start from QSPI, you need to program the bootloader images to QSPI, or program the bootloader images to EMMC and start from EMMC. **The bootloader images written to QSPI are the same as the bootloader images written to EMMC,** as shown following: ***flashwriter_rzboard.mot, bl2_bp-rzboard.srec, fip-rzboard.srec***.
 We can use the script **flash_bootloader.ttl** to program bootloader images to Flash or eMMC  through the following steps:

 1.Put all bootloader images to the folder /images